martacor2/martacor2.github.io/_pages/research.md

 {% endfor %} -->

 # 1. Research Projects

+For now, you can check out my latest work [on my reserach group's website](https://navlab.stanford.edu)

 <!-- My research interest lies at the intersection of lunar positioning, navigation, and timing (PNT), astrodynamics, spacecraft guidance, navigation, and control (GNC), and multi-agent systems.
 Below are the lists of research projects that I have worked on at Stanford University, Georgia Institute of Technology, and The University of Tokyo. -->